GuizzyQC/sd_api_pictures_tag_injection/README.md

 - Dynamic injection of content into SD prompt upon detection of a preset "translation" string
 - Dynamic injection of content into SD prompt upon detection of a request for character selfie
 - Dynamic injection of content into SD prompt upon detection of a specific checkpoint being selected
 - Advanced tag processor
-- LLM Response Weight adjustements
+- Adjust weight of different elements sent to the SD prompt with the Description Mixer
 - SD Checkpoint selection
-- Secondary tags injection, useful to toggle between two styles of images without having to manually type in tags
+- Secondary positive and negative tags fields
 - API detection (press enter in the API box)
 - VRAM management (model shuffling)
 - Three different operation modes (manual, interactive, always-on)